musehq/spacesvr/README.md

      spacesvr
 </h3>
 <h5 align="center">
-     A standardized reality for future of the 3D Web.
+     A standardized reality for the future of the 3D Web.
 </h5>

 <div align="center">